phulin/bean-hccs/README.md

 - Smash stuff for twinkly nuggets.
 - Buy goofily-plumed helmet and get Weapon of Mass Destruction from the Hatter.
 - Use a punching potion if you got one while leveling.
+- Pizza for OUter Wolf (e.g. ointment of the occult/unremarkable duffel/whatever).
-- Wish for Outer Wolf.
+- Wish for Pyramid Power.
 - Cast bow-legged swagger.
 - TEST: Reduce Gazelle Population (Weapon Damage, 21 turns).
 - Cast Simmer (1 turn).